jadebustos/devopslabs/wrkshp-ansible/00-1st-steps.md

 ansible_python_interpreter=/usr/bin/python3

 [controller]
-ansiblectrl.melmac.univ ansible_connection=local
+controller.melmac.univ ansible_connection=local

 [client]
 ansibleclient.melmac.univ ansible_user=ansible
 ```

 The **ansible_connection** is used to configure the connection method.
 By default SSH will be used, in this case as **local** is defined that means that SSH will not be used.
-So we can run ansible tasks locally on **ansiblectrl.melmac.univ** without using SSH.
+So we can run ansible tasks locally on **controller.melmac.univ** without using SSH.

 > ![IMPORTANT](../imgs/important-icon.png) If you do not have DNS resolution for your enviroment servers you can use your **/etc/hosts** file.